 The S’wich It Up Food Truck in all her glory.

-Malcom outside his food trailer.
+Malcom outside his first food trailer.

 business-kit